Skip to content

 If you’re authenticating Yahoo, Exchange on-prem, or iCloud users, you can either connect them using IMAP auth or use the dedicated Nylas connectors for those providers.
 If you authenticate them using IMAP, you can access email data only, even if the service also provides calendar features.

-If you plan to authenticate Yahoo users, you should use the new v3 Yahoo OAuth method instead of IMAP auth to improve reliability.
+If you plan to authenticate Yahoo users, you should use the Yahoo OAuth method instead of IMAP auth to improve reliability.

 Create an IMAP connector